 Registration for currently enrolled students and new families at Incarnate Word Academy takes place in January.
 A yearly, non-refundable registration fee must accompany the Enrollment Agreement.
 Incarnate Word Academy is a private school, therefore, the administration reserves the right to review and screen all applicants.
 Records of new students must be reviewed before admission is finalized.
 Children entering Kindergarten must be five (5) years of age on or before September 30.
 The Parent/Student Handbook is available for review on Praxi.
-Please read over the handbook and download the Responsibility Agreement found under the Resource Tab in Praxi.
+Please read over the handbook with your child.
+A copy of the Responsibility Agreement can be found under the Resource Tab in Praxi.
+A copy of this form will be included with your child's Back to School forms.
 This must be signed and returned on the first day of school.